 - Flip the steak halfway through so that it can get heated evenly on both sides.

-- The taste may be different from the prior taste due to the broth.
+Note: You’ll need beef broth for this method and the taste may be different from the prior taste due to the broth.

-Is It Safe To Reheat Steak
+Is It Safe To Reheat Steak?

 It’s safe to reheat your steak once after cooking, given that you’re following safety terms.
 The safety terms are-